 - Enter your project ID in the Project field, as the following example

-If you enter the name incorrectly, or try to use a project that has not been approved (or entitled) by Apigee, then the wizard displays the following error:
+If you enter the ID incorrectly, or try to use a project that has not been approved (or entitled) by Apigee, then the wizard displays the following error:

-You must enter the name of an entitled project before you can continue.
+You must enter the ID of an entitled project before you can continue.
 If your project is not entitled, contact Apigee Sales.

 Click Get Started.